National Immigrant Justice Center

 Regina Trillo graduated with honors from Northwestern University School of Law with a master’s in International Human Rights Law, and was a member of the Bluhm Legal Clinic, where she assisted death row inmates in Malawi and Texas.
 Before coming to Chicago, Regina was a deputy director for projects and planning at the Mexican Human Rights Commission in Mexico City.
 Regina has also interned for the Open Society Institute Justice Initiative Program in New York City and for former Council Member Simcha Felder (44th District) at City Hall in New York.
 She also has volunteered for the Consulate of Mexico in Chicago and for the International Red Cross.
 Regina is an attorney admitted to practice in Mexico.

-Keren Zwick is the supervising attorney for NIJC's LGBT Immigrant Rights Initiative.
+Keren Zwick is the managing attorney for NIJC's LGBT Immigrant Rights Initiative and Adult Detention Project.
 Keren is Chair of the LGBT Committee of the Chicago Chapter of the American Immigration Lawyers Association and is a key contributor to the Chicago LGBTQ Immigrant Rights Coalition.
 Keren joined NIJC following two years of clerking for the United States Court of Appeals for the Seventh Circuit.
 While Keren was a law student at Columbia Law School, she successfully represented clients in the Sexuality & Gender Law Clinic in both immigration and civil rights matters.
 Before law school, Keren attended the University of Chicago and worked as NIJC's asylum project coordinator.
 Keren is licensed to practice law in Illinois.